mozilla-services/autograph/signer/mar/README.md

 ## Verifying signatures

-Firefox has a [signmar]{.title-ref} tool that can be used to verify MAR signatures.
+Firefox has a `signmar` tool that can be used to verify MAR signatures.
 Refer to [MAR Signing and Verification](https://wiki.mozilla.org/Software_Update:MAR_Signing_and_Verification) for more details.